vyos/vyos-documentation/docs/load-balancing.rst

 Health checks
 -------------

-The health of interfaces and paths assingned to the load balancer is periodically checked by sending ICMP packets (ping) to remote destinations, a TTL test or the execution of a user defined script.
+The health of interfaces and paths assigned to the load balancer is periodically checked by sending ICMP packets (ping) to remote destinations, a TTL test or the execution of a user defined script.
 If an interface fails the health check it is removed from the load balancer's pool of interfaces.
 To enable health checking for an interface:

 .. code-block:: sh